sajjadGG/book-python/basics/type/str-methods.rst

     name.rstrip()       # '\tJan Twardowski'
     name.lstrip()       # 'Jan Twardowski    \n'

-Checking if Starts or Ends with Value
+Checking If Starts or Ends with Value
 -------------------------------------
 .. highlights::
     * Understand this as "starts with" and "ends with"